compsci-apology/book/book.md

 3. Finding simpler ways to express the same strategy allows for faster future evolution
 ### Why would anyone do this?
 ## You Must Refactor,  or You Will Die.
-### You must change strategies keep up with enviornmental shifts, or you will die.
+### You must change strategies to keep up with enviornmental shifts, or you will die.
+1. No environment is stable forever
+    1. There are no examples of closed systems in physics; energy always leaks through
-1. No concrete strategy works indefinitely in a compeitive environment
+2. No concrete strategy works indefinitely in a compeitive environment
 ### Every change in strategy is risky and could possibly kill you
-### Velocity and Risk trade off against each other.
+### Velocity of changing, and risk of bad changes trade off against each other.
 1. If you change (i.e. learn, grow) more quickly, you have a higher risk of making mistakes, learning falsely, shipping bad code
 ### Refactoring to cleaner code, or a cleaner coherent philosophy, pushes this tradeoff curve in
+1. This will be explained in further sections
 ### How does this work?
 And why is it possible?
+## Cleaner Code Evolves Better
+### A specific style of code - clean code - is better at enabling the safe evolution of new features
+1. Code is clean when
+    1. its purpose is obvious
+    2. its structure is unambiguous
+    3. it consists of a hierarchy of layers
+    4. with concrete details subservient to abstract purposes
-## Refactoring Requires Hierarchy
+### Clean Code Requires Hierarchy
-### Grouping together concrete instances implicitly constructs a hierarchy
+1. Grouping together concrete instances implicitly constructs a hierarchy
-### Grouping together abstract groups recurisvely extends this hierarchy
+2. Grouping together abstract groups recurisvely extends this hierarchy
-### Without a hierarchy of abstract concepts, you cannot recognize the commonality between concrete situations
+3. Without a hierarchy of abstract concepts, you cannot recognize the commonality between concrete situations
-## Refactoring Requires Essences
+### Clean Code Requires Essences
-### Recursively Grouping concrete instances requires increasingly abstract concepts
+1. Recursively Grouping concrete instances requires increasingly abstract concepts
-### Ascending the hierarchy of concepts leads to increasingly abstract, general concepts with broader applicability
+2. Ascending the hierarchy of concepts leads to increasingly abstract, general concepts with broader applicability
+3. The entry point of a program is akin to the 'highest good' of a philosophical system
+    1. The entry point of a program is the root goal, from which other subgoals flow
+    2. Because programs are statements of intentionalty, the root of a program is a statement of the intended behvaior of the program
+    3. Any program is an expression of an intended relationship between input and output
+    4. Likewise, any belief system is an expression of an intended reletionship between experience and action
-## Refactoring Requires Trust
+### Clean Code Requires Trust
-### Refactoring is expensive, risky and shows no immediate obvious results
+1. Refactoring is expensive, risky and shows no immediate obvious results
-### Trust and Generosity are necessary for Cooperation
+2. Trust and Generosity are necessary for Cooperation
     1. Subagents comprising a single agent must trust each other or they will waste energy conflicting
         1. This is true in human agents, both individuals and collectives
         2. This is true even in software agents
             1. A hierarchy can resolve some of these issues, at the cost of evolvability
                 1. If the root has too much logic in it, it cannot safely evolve without risk of dying
     2. Agents that practice deception and defection will not be able to maintain trust among their self-aware subagents
         1. Agents that can model and learn from their environment will model and attempt to learn which agents are defecting against them.
         2. Self-aware subagents will make use of these same facilities.
-### Sacricfice is Necessary To Escape Local Minima
+3. Sacricfice is Necessary To Escape Local Minima
     1. Sacrifice means voluntarily making things worse now, in order for a chance of them improving later
     2. Any agent which cannot sacrifice will get stuck in local maxima of its utility function
     3. An agent's capacity to sacrifice acts as a lowerbound on the size of local maxima which can trap it
         1. Only agents willing to make arbitrarily large sacrifices can avoid being trapped in local maxima
 ## Refactoring tends towards a limit
 ### Taking this pattern to the limit suggests an 'endpoint' to refactoring
 1. Each layer of abstraction becomes more abstract and more general than the layers below it